openmopac/openmopac.github.io/content/guides/basics.md

 For example, the input files `molecule` and `molecule.mop` will both produce an output file named `molecule.out`.

 An input file with the extension `.arc` is assumed to be the archival output file of a previous MOPAC calculation.
-Archival output files have a valid MOPAC input file appended to the end, and MOPAC will ignore the rest of the `.arc` input file and run this appended input file.
+Archival output files have a valid MOPAC input file appended to the end, and MOPAC will ignore the rest of a `.arc` input file and run this appended input file.

 ## Input file format